<> <> <> <>

 As well as making lifestyle changes to balance your hormones, topical treatments can be effective at soothing the appearance of acne and reducing frequent acne breakouts — simple but effective skincare.

-Pilot's clinical acne treatment is custom formulated to address your individual acne.
+Pilot's clinical acne treatment is custom-formulated to address your individual acne.
 To work out the specific needs of your skin type, simply complete an online consultation with an Aussie practitioner who will create your personalised medical-grade treatment.

-You might also want to consider trying a treatment that contains salicylic acid.
+You might also want to consider trying an acne treatment that contains salicylic acid.
 Software's Salicylic Acid Foaming Wash helps unclog pores and ingrown hair follicles, while also clearing away acne-causing bacteria.
-And, you can use it on your face and across your body — yep, even on that pesky back acne — 1-2 times a week.

 Photo credit: Getty Images